SIDDHARTH000001/GENERATIVE-ADVERSARIAL-NETWORK/README.md

 # GENERATIVE-ADVERSARIAL-NETWORK
-Following are the result from GAN 2 different version has been implementation so far
+Following are the result from GAN ,two different versions has been implementation so far

 Models has been trained on [DATASET](https://www.kaggle.com/datasets/karnikakapoor/art-portraits)